Fernando-Laydner/bulk-image-processing/README.md

 # bulk-image-processing
-Python Pillow based image processing
+Python Pillow based image processing for products

 Simples to use bulk image processing made in python by user: @Fernando-Laydner